robertdj/GeneralizedSampling.jl/README.md

 ## Examples

-The example file `examples/brain.jl` uses precomputed data that is *not* included in the package as it takes up about 21 MB.
+The example file `examples/brain.jl` uses precomputed data from this [MRI phantom Matlab package](http://bigwww.epfl.ch/algorithms/mriphantom) and the data is *not* included in the package as it takes up about 21 MB.

-These files can be downloaded from <http://people.math.aau.dk/~robert/software/brain.zip>.
+The data is available for download in the native Julia format `jld` from <http://people.math.aau.dk/~robert/software/brain.zip>.
 Unzip the three `jld` files in the `examples` folder.